How to Open an Australian Bank Account Online from Overseas

 The Wise Account

-With broad availability to people in countries and regions including Europe, the UK, USA, Singapore, Canada, Australia and New Zealand, this account allows you to get local account details for anything up to 19 currencies.
-Plus it holds over 40 currencies and also comes with a debit card so you can withdraw money from your account.
+With broad availability to people in countries and regions including Europe, the UK, USA, Singapore, Canada, Australia and New Zealand, this account allows you to get local account details for anything up to 20 currencies.
+Plus it holds over 40 currencies and also comes with an optional debit card so you can withdraw money from your account.
 The exact services and features available can vary based on where in the world you are, but the option to hold, send, receive and spend AUD is offered in most Wise accounts.

 For more information on the Wise Debit Card, read our review.